cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 6. The composite image allows us to work on each channel separately.
     Perform `[Image > Color > Channels Tool...]`.
 In this dialog, you can select individual channels in composite mode or view individual channels in Color/Grayscale mode.
-Try out the different settings.
+Try out different settings.
+Via the more button you can also quickly change the color (i.e. the look-up table) of each channel.

 ![Stack animation](fig/channels-tool-dialog.png){#fig:chntls width="22%"}